rocketacademy/basics-docs/projects/project-1-scissors-paper-stone/project-1-scissors-paper-stone-part-2.md

 ![GitHub gist](<../../.gitbook/assets/Screenshot 2022-02-05 102013.png>)

-Share the link to your gist with your Section in Slack!
+Share the link to your gist with your Section in your community channel!

 ## Reference Solution